 I use them mainly out of curiosity, but also managed to earn a little bit by offering drone services – I’m open for more, but still need to learn and practice quite a bit more to effectively carry out manual and automated flights.

-Since drones are flying objects and need to be controlled so that they don’t interfere with aviation, they have been officially integrated by the aviation authorities around the world.
-Here in the US, every drone pilot needs to have at least basic knowledge of airspaces and regulations, and either have a TRUST certificate (for recreational flights) or a Part 107 Remote Pilot certificate (that allows for commercial operations) – I have the latter (which includes the privileges of the former).
+Since drones are flying objects and need to be positively controlled so that they don’t crash into someone or something or interfere with aviation, they have been officially integrated by the aviation authorities around the world.
+Here in the US, every drone pilot needs to have at least basic knowledge of airspaces and regulations, and either have a TRUST certificate (for recreational flights) or a Part 107 Remote Pilot certificate (which I have, it allows for commercial operations).